krivard/codalab-worksheets-wiki/Creating-Docker-Images.md

     WORKDIR /user
     ```

 7. Create an account on [Docker Hub](https://hub.docker.com/) where you will upload the image.
-Now, supposing your Docker Hub ID is `humblepeople`.
+Note your Docker Hub ID which you will use below (for our example, we use the ID `humblepeople`).
 8. Finish editing the `Dockerfile` and build your image, specifying your Docker HUB ID, a name and a tag:

    ```